 Causes of a chimney fire can be a traumatic event in the life of a homeowner or it can even occur without the knowledge of the homeowner.
 Either way, it happens, a chimney fire can cause extensive, (and sometimes, deadly) damage to a chimney or a home.
 Each year, there are many fires causing structural damage or loss of life that originated in or around the chimney, which is why it’s important to understand what causes chimney fires.

 Helping homeowners use their wood stoves and fireplaces safely is the main reason Black Goose Chimney and Duct began serving the Twin Ports in 1984.
-Chimney fire prevention continues to be the main focus.
+Chimney fire prevention and chimney fire safety continues to be the main focus.

-To prevent a fire caused by your chimney, utilize these tips:
+Learn how to prevent a chimney fire by utilizing these chimney maintenance tips:

 Tip 1: Annual Chimney Inspection

 The Chimney Safety Institute of America, (CSIA) and the National Fire Prevention Association, (NFPA) each recommend having your chimney professionally cleaned and inspected annually and repaired, if necessary as to prevent chimney fires.
 What should be included in a professional cleaning and inspection?